From Static Constraints to Dynamic Adaptation: Sample-Level Constraint Relaxation for Offline-to-Online Reinforcement Learning: Experimental Details

-We implement the Cal-QL based on \url{https://github.com/tinkoff-ai/CORL}, and primarily follow the authors' recommended hyperparameters~\citep{tarasov2023corl}.
+We implement the CQL and Cal-QL based on \url{https://github.com/tinkoff-ai/CORL}, and primarily follow the authors' recommended hyperparameters~\citep{tarasov2023corl}.
 Since CQL-based algorithms are known to be sensitive to hyperparameter choices, we provide the exact settings in our experiments to facilitate the reproducibility.
-Please refer to Table~\ref{tab:cql-hyperparameters} for the details about the hyperparameters in our Cal-QL-based implementation.
+Please refer to Tab.~\ref{tab:cql-hyperparameters} for the details about the hyperparameters in our CQL-based implementation.